 I have enjoyed 18 years of touring and it has allowed to me to meet lots of wonderful people, spend my working days outdoors breathing fresh air and earn a living.
 But it was time to move on to pastures new.
-In August 2019 I will launching my YouTube hosted WW2 video/film service called WW2 TV.
-I invite you to visit this new website and read all about this exciting venture.
+In August 2019 I launched my YouTube hosted WW2 video/film service called WW2 TV.
+I invite you to visit this project's website and read all about this exciting venture.

 My selection of Battlefield Tours